 Fibromyalgia is the name given to the mysterious illness typically characterized by widespread muscle and joint pain.
-The original diagnostic criteria from the early 90s revolved solely around the amount of tender points an individual had and their location on the body – learn about fibromyalgia trigger points here.
+The original diagnostic criteria from the early 90s revolved solely around the amount of tender points an individual had and their location on the body.
 In recent years, however, this criteria has expanded to include a wider range of symptoms including fatigue, cognitive issues, sleep problems, psychological disorders, and other symptoms that often do not appear to have a medical explanation.

-Unfortunately, being given a fibromyalgia diagnosis does little to actually help the person, since recognizing and labeling a set of symptoms does not necessarily identify the cause of the condition.
-This is certainly the case for fibromyalgia as well as the closely related chronic fatigue syndrome – learn about the difference between fibromyalgia and CFS.
+Unfortunately, being given a Fibromyalgia diagnosis does little to actually help the person, since recognizing and labeling a set of symptoms does not necessarily identify the cause of the condition.
+This is certainly the case for Fibromyalgia as well as the closely related chronic fatigue syndrome.
 With no clear-cut testing and no apparent cause, these patients have often been dismissed by physicians as being “hypochondriacs” and referred out for psychiatric care.
 Thankfully, this is beginning to change.
 Ongoing research and clinical experience have offered new insight into potential underlying causes and mechanisms involved in these illnesses.